Pakistani Aloo Gosht Recipe

 Garnish with coriander and chillies.

-If using pre-fried onions, first fry the spices for a minute.
+- Pre Fried onions: If using pre-fried onions, first fry the spices for a minute.
 Then, stir in crushed and fried onions along with meat pieces.
-Follow the rest of steps as per recipe.
+Follow the rest of the steps as per the recipe.